 More than any other version of Microsoft’s OS, Windows 10 is a privacy nightmare.
 Even with data collection options disabled, Windows 10 continues to send a great deal of telemetry data back to Microsoft.

-This situation has become even worse, because the recent Anniversary Update (vers.
+This situation has become even worse because of the recent Anniversary Update (vers.
 1607) which removed the option to disable Cortana.
 This is a service that collects a great deal of information about you in order to provide a highly personalized computing experience.
 Much like Google Now, it is useful, but achieves this usefulness by invading your privacy.

 The best advice in terms of privacy is to avoid using Windows altogether and switch to Linux.
 You can always set up your system to dual-boot into either Linux or Windows and only use Windows when absolutely necessary.
 For example, when playing games, many of which only work in Windows.

 If you really must use Windows, then a number of third party apps exist to help tighten up security and privacy much more than playing with Windows settings ever can.
 These typically get under the hood of Windows, adjusting registry settings and introducing firewall rules to prevent telemetry being sent to Microsoft.

 They can be very effective.
 However, you are giving these programs direct access to the deepest workings of your OS.
 So lets just hope that their developers are honest!
 Use of such apps is very much at your own risk.